nicosResearchAndDevelopment/fua/extension/decide/profile/ftime/README.md

 - time instant, duration
 - duration, time instant

-Intervals are represented in given psoudocode as an array of two strings.
+Intervals are represented in given pseudocode as an array of two strings.

 The following example expresses the identical interval (with duration of one day) in three ways: